Corporate Lawyers in Greece: Setting Up a Company in Greece

-We will assist you throughout the entire process: from choosing the most suitable corporate form to setting up the company itself and then dealing with issues arising during your company’s day-to-day operations in Greece.
+We will assist you throughout the entire process: from choosing the most suitable corporate form to setting up the business itself and then dealing with issues arising during your company’s day-to-day operations in Greece.

 By constantly staying abreast of ongoing developments in the legislative framework, we will alert you promptly in case your company’s operations might run into any legislative problems.